mining-design-decisions/maestro-ArchUI/flask/README.md

 - `register_blueprint` the newly created Blueprint wherever you need it, be it in another blueprint (nested blueprints) or straight in the `__init__.py` file.

 # More resources
+## External Documentation Links

 - CSS: https://pythonhosted.org/Flask-Bootstrap/basic-usage.html

+## Notes on other Packages

+- At time of writing, `flask-nav` is incompatible with Python 3.10 and up.